shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/user-guide/sa-integrations-user-guide.md

 ![download-desktop-02.png](./images/sa-integrations-user-guide-download-desktop-02-v2.png)

+#### Installing a newer version of Desktop

+You can update {% include product %} Desktop on all supported operating systems without uninstalling you current version.
+However, **ensure that you close your existing session prior to updating your {% include product %} Desktop version**.

+{% include info title="Note" content="On Windows, if Desktop is running while updating the version, a binary lock will interfere with the install and cause the installer to stop.
+Before this interference, some files were already copied, so this will result in an incomplete installation.
+To fix this, exit Desktop and select "retry"." %}

 ### Logging in when self hosted or behind a proxy server

 *Note: the following content regarding logging in is intended if you are self hosted or using a proxy server.
 This is not the defaut behavior.*